On the tensor structure of modules for compact orbifold vertex operator algebras: Introduction

-We expect the main results of this paper to have several additional applications.
-Perhaps the most prominent question regarding group actions on vertex operator algebras is the converse of the first application discussed above: whether $V^G$ is strongly rational when $V$ is strongly rational and $G$ is finite.
-This was recently proved for $G$ finite cyclic (and by extension, $G$ finite solvable) in \cite{CarM} using the rigidity of modules in $\mathcal{C}_V$ in the case of $G$ finite cyclic.
-Thus the results in this paper will likely be needed for the conjectured generalization of \cite{CarM} to all finite $G$.
-In a second application, we use the rigidity of $\cC_V$ in work in progress \cite{McR} to study any (not necessarily semisimple or rigid) braided tensor category $\cC$ of $V^G$-modules containing $\cC_V$.
-When $G$ is finite, $V$ is an algebra object in $\cC$ (\cite{HKL}), and we show that every module in $\cC$ having an associative, unital action of $V$ is a direct sum of $g$-twisted $V$-modules for $g\in G$.
-As a consequence, $\cC$ is braided equivalent to the $G$-equivariantization of the $G$-crossed category of twisted $V$-modules in $\cC$.
+\item Secondly, we show in \cite{McR} that any braided tensor category $\cC$ of $V^G$-modules, with $G$ finite, is braided equivalent to the $G$-equivariantization of the $G$-crossed category of twisted $V$-modules in $\cC$.
 This result partially resolves a conjecture of Runkel that the braided tensor category constructed in \cite{Ru} is equivalent to the (non-semisimple) braided tensor category of modules for the even vertex operator subalgebra of the symplectic fermion vertex operator superalgebra $SF(d)$.
-In fact, the category in \cite{Ru} seems to be the $\ZZ/2\ZZ$-equivariantization of the category of untwisted and parity-twisted $SF(d)$-modules; thus full resolution of Runkel's conjecture amounts to checking this carefully.
+In fact, the category in \cite{Ru} seems to be the $\ZZ/2\ZZ$-equivariantization of the category of untwisted and parity-twisted $SF(d)$-modules; thus full resolution of Runkel's conjecture amounts to checking this carefully. \end{itemize}

 The methods used in this paper are a synthesis of vertex algebraic and tensor categorical techniques.
 The main difficulty in showing that the functor $\Phi: \rep G\rightarrow \cC_V$ is a braided tensor equivalence is showing that a natural transformation